 ABOUT SHELLIE

-I come from a family of great storytellers and writers.
-My father majored in journalism and has written and published creative work.
-My grandmother was a poet who taught creative writing at the Tennessee State Prison.
-My grandfather worked for the Tennessean newspaper and published several books of his own.
-My grandmother’s life story has been featured in Chicken Soup for the Unsinkable Soul, Reader’s Digest and Parade Magazine.
-My aunt’s story was told in Marie: A True Story and was also adapted for screen.
-For me, growing up was all about story.
+I come from a family of great storytellers and writers—my father majored in journalism and has written and published creative work; my grandmother was a poet and taught creative writing at the Tennessee State Prison; and my grandfather worked for the Tennessean newspaper and published several books of his own.

+More broadly, my family is filled with great storytellers and for me, growing up was all about story.
 As a writer, I have one foot in the creative world and one foot in the technical world.
-I spend my days at Vanderbilt University where I edit scientific manuscripts and teach technical writing.
-During my years as an editor, I have edited nearly 200 scientific manuscripts and documents, 120 grant applications and two textbooks.
-Currently, I am working with colleagues and students to launch The SciLit Review (coming spring 2020), a journal that will feature science-themed poetry, fiction and nonfiction.
+I spend my days at Vanderbilt University where I teach writing, write grants, and edit scientific manuscripts.
+I am also the Director of Undergraduate Studies for the Communication of Science & Technology and also serve as the Director of the Technical Writing Collective.
+As a research editor, I have edited more than 200 scientific manuscripts and documents, 120 grant applications and two textbooks.

 Welcome to my site!